About Our Festival...

 The Festival serves as a family-oriented gathering place that both Poles and non-Poles can enjoy.
 It offers an excellent opportunity for Polish entertainers, artists, and crafters to perform in front of a large audience.
 It also gives Polish-American organizations and vendors an opportunity to showcase their talents and services.

 Through television, radio, Internet, and print advertising, we are reaching out to inform everyone about the exciting venue that the Festival provides for our Polish-American community.

-The Polish Heritage Festival is held at The Fairgrounds in Hamburg, New York.
-The facilities at The Fairgrounds offer more-than-adequate space for vendors, exhibitors, entertainers, food and beverage areas, fast-food vendors, children's activities, and thousands of attendees.
+The Polish Heritage Festival is held at The VFW Harvey D. Morin Post #2940, 965 Center Road.,W. Seneca, NY 14224.
+Offers more-than-adequate space for vendors, exhibitors, entertainers, food and beverage areas.

 Thousands of people have enjoyed our Polish Heritage Festivals.
 Those who attend are treated to a unique panorama of cultural and educational displays, as well as top-flight entertainment.

 Local Polish-American organizations highlight their contributions, solicit new members, and sell items of local interest.

 We offer fun and activities for people of all ages!

 Visit vendors and crafters showcasing their products and services as well as enjoy wholesome entertainment and plenty of delicious Polish food, pastries, and refreshments.

 This year's Festival will be a big extravaganza with new exhibits, expanded entertainment, special children's area and folk artists!
 Together, we showcase the very best of our heritage.